LT-Intro-To-AI-SY2425/a2-movie-chatbot-Usukh5757/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+# There was one bug that I couldn't see but I found it.

 2. Explain how you could use the match function for extracting information from a movie database.

+# You can use it to pull out anything you need.
+Like an API.